 Needless to say, I was much more careful the next time we decided to do an outdoor egg hunt!

-Candy was found in the basket and NON candy items -- like these Easter coupons for kids & teens -- were found in the eggs the next year :)
+Candy was found in the basket and NON candy items -- like these Easter coupons for kids & teens -- were tucked inside the eggs :)

 How to Set Up an Easter Egg Hunt